The user enters the code in Yandex.OAuth

-On some devices (such as TVs), entering a confirmation code may be inconvenient.
-In this case, you can ask the user to enter the code on the Device authorization page.
+On some devices (such as TVs), entering a confirmation code in the app may be inconvenient.
+In this case, you can ask the user to enter the code on the Yandex OAuth authorization page:

 Requesting confirmation codes

-The application must request confirmation codes using the HTTP POST method
+The app must request confirmation codes using the HTTP POST method:

 POST /device/code